 Whilst the above list of pollutants makes for grim reading, research has shown that three in five adults (60%) are unaware of any actions they can take to reduce indoor air pollution

 Fortunately, there are ways to improve indoor air quality in our homes, some of which are incredibly simple.
+Including air purifiers, which can filter out 99% of particles like dust, pollen, mould and pet dander.
+Explore our range of Blueair air purifiers for at home.

 In our next article, we will look at how you can help tackle indoor air pollution in the home and reduce the risk to you and your children.
 Just click here to read it now.